srijak/sjq/README.markdown

-SJQ: Simple job queue or if you think it's not simple, Scala job queue
+SJQ: Simple job queue or if you think it isn't simple, Scala job queue

 #### Why?
  To learn scala and work through the issues in writing a message queue.